dotnet/extensions/src/Libraries/Microsoft.Extensions.Diagnostics.Testing/README.md

 # Microsoft.Extensions.Diagnostics.Testing

-This library provides utilities for easy testing logging and metering functionality.
+This library provides utilities for convenient testing of logging and metering functionality.

 ## Install the package